harbidel/cu-cat/doc/development.rst

 Development
 =============

-While skrub is still being born, we believe in openess and community development from the start.
+While cu_cat is still being born, we believe in openess and community development from the start.
 Join us in building a great package to facilitate learning on databases.